googleapis/google-cloud-python/packages/google-cloud-spanner/docs/snapshot-usage.rst

 .. note::

-   Perform all iteration within the context of the ``with database.snapshot()`` block.
+   Perform all iterations within the context of the ``with database.snapshot()`` block.

 Execute a SQL Select Statement
 ------------------------------

-Read data from a query against tables in the database.
-Calls the ``ExecuteSql`` API, which returns all rows matching the query, or else fails if the result set is too large,
+To read data from tables in the database using a query, call :meth:`~google.cloud.spanner_v1.snapshot.Snapshot.execute_sql` which will return all rows matching the query, or fail if the result set is too large,

 .. code:: python